The Origional Plan

 A LOT of people left during this time.
 You could feel the fear in everyone.

 My flight back to the states wasn’t for another month and the thought of going home never crossed my mind.

 “Where are we going to spend the next couple of weeks?”.

-I was still determined to find a center that would lead the 10 day sitting.
-I found two courses in Nepal and India and decided the same day to just ‘go for it’.
+I was still determined to find a center that would lead the 10 days sitting.
+I found two courses in Nepal and India and decided on the same day to just ‘go for it’.

 March 17, 2020, I boarded a flight from Chiang Mai to Bangkok.
 Then I was supposed to go from Bangkok to New Delhi.

 While I was in Bangkok on my layover they told me I was not allowed into India because they closed the borders due to Covid.

 Crap.
 Where do I go?
 I am stuck in Bangkok!

 Can I get another flight with this airline?

 Sure enough…with the same airlines, there was a flight to Bali, Indonesia.